temitayocharles/stack-to-k8s/labs/03-educational-stateful.md

 **Difficulty**: ⭐⭐ Intermediate
 **Focus**: StatefulSets, Persistent Volumes, Data persistence

+> 🏅 Ready for more?
+See [Expert mode: PVC recovery after node crash](#-expert-mode-pvc-recovery-after-node-crash) once you complete the core lab.

 ---

 ## 📊 Production vs Lab: What Changes in Real Life?